 When a dog falls sick while you are the dog sitter

 As a petsitter, before you start your dogsit you should ensure you know the state of health of each pet.
 Ask the pet owner for the details of the local vet and learn how to get there should you need to treat a sick dog or take one of the pets.
 If there is pet insurance make sure you have the details should you need to.
 And most importantly ask about the health history of each pet.

 It is most likely that the pets in your care will be well throughout your dogsitting or petsitting assignment.
 However, it is good to be prepared for any eventuality.

 How to treat a sick dog at home – Conclusion

-Treating a sick dog at home is an act all parents must be involved in at different points in the pet’s life.
+When you have to treat a sick dog at home you need to prepare for different points in the pet’s life.
 It is better to know what measures to take so your dog doesn’t remain in pain for long.
 Always consult your vet when dealing with major ailments or if home remedies prove ineffective.

 Further reading about dogs, dog sitters, dogsitting with Housesitmatch